Third-oldest university in England debate: History of the foundations

+It was not until the first half of the 19th century that a third university-level institution was successfully established, when University College London, King's College London, Durham University, and the University of London were all set up.
+There were unsuccessful proposals around the same time, including at York (1825), Leeds (1826), and Bath, Newcastle and Manchester in the 1830s.
+The "Stamford Oath" was abolished at Oxford and Cambridge in 1827.
+However, this continued to cause problems for the new foundations.
+Temple Chevallier had qualms about taking a post at Durham, having sworn the oath at his Cambridge MA graduation, but found that the Cambridge authorities in the 1830s were willing to turn a blind eye to graduates taking up posts at the new institutions.
+Despite this, in 1841 George Peacock published a book on Cambridge's statutes that stated: "It would thus appear that no master of arts or superior graduate of Oxford or Cambridge, consistently with the oath of creation, can acknowledge or accept the degrees of the University of Durham, or become a professor in it."
+Peacock made no reference to London, leading Chevallier to believe this was a personal attack on him.

 The five year period from 1828 to 1833 saw an unprecedented expansion of higher education in England, with three university-level institutions opening.
 The first was UCL, founded as a joint stock company under the name London University in 1826, which opened in 1828.
 Whether a university could be founded in this manner was hotly debated, with the institution being widely considered illegitimate, and it was denied official recognition.
 King's College was founded as a counter to UCL and was granted a charter in 1829, helped by not claiming to be a university or intending to award degrees.
 Durham was designed from its conception in 1831 to be a full university with degree-awarding powers but did not initially seek a royal charter.
-The university was instead founded under the authority of an Act of Parliament passed in 1832 and opened in 1833.
+The university was instead founded under the authority of the Durham University Act 1832 and opened in 1833.
 In 1836 the University of London was established to solve the problem of having two competing colleges in London and to clarify their status, with UCL taking the name "University College, London".
 For the first time, England had higher education institutions besides Oxford and Cambridge that would maintain a sustained existence.